Once a month on Saturday mornings, before the break of dawn, I’d venture out into the city to volunteer with the poor. There I met Clarence.

 Does that make him a bad person?

-Inmate 001 was a drug dealer who sold the same drugs as pharmaceutical companies, except he sold them on street corners as opposed to behind the counter.
+Inmates who are drug dealers sell the same drugs as pharmaceutical companies, except they sell them on street corners as opposed to behind the counter.

 I don’t think these questions can be answered, but, what all these people have in common is that they all want to be remembered.